Skip to content

 Of the five of us, how many do you think took the time to actually read it?
 One participant told us, “I don’t read books”.
 Another participant, a last-minute addition to this course, wouldn’t have had time.
 My tentmate brought it with him to read on rest days.
 This was homework people.
 Denali Prep is the mid-term exam!
 So I would consider participants not studying beforehand as another point of failure.

-I just barely discovered the AMS application for Expeditions.
+I also just discovered the AMS application for Expeditions.
 THAT IS WHAT WE SHOULD HAVE BEEN REQUIRED TO COMPLETE!!!!!!!
 This is exactly what I’m talking about here!
 Those same questions, qualifications and previous experiences should be the filter for any Denali Prep course, AMS or other.

 Maybe Next Time